Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning

 Undesired systematic bias effects can occur when the training sample does not fully cover the entire space defined by $\mathbf{x}$ from which later predictions will be made.
-To avoid such problems, we initially considered a wider PM and $\parallax$ range, as well as a wider region in the sky for the RR-Lyraes than for the main catalog, selecting all stars within $7.7 \degree$ from the central coordinates of Sgr with PMs and $\parallax$ compatible with Sgr by $\pm1\masyr$ and $\pm0.5$ plus 3$\sigma$ mas, respectively.
-We then cleaned the two catalogs from contaminants and poorly measured stars following the exact same criteria as for the {\tt gaia\_source} data, ensuring that the three catalogs are subsamples representative of the same set of stars.
-Up to 3300 RR-Lyrae and 2300 stars remained in the distances and line-of-sight velocities training sets, respectively, after the first membership selection.
+To avoid such problems, we initially considered a wider PM and $\parallax$ range, as well as a wider region in the sky for the training lists than for the main catalog.
+Specifically, we selected all stars within $7.7 \degree$ of the central coordinates of Sgr with PMs and $\parallax$ compatible with Sgr by $\pm1\masyr$ and $\pm0.5$ plus 3$\sigma$ mas, respectively.
+We then cleaned the two catalogs of contaminants and poorly measured stars following the exact same criteria as for the {\tt gaia\_source} data, ensuring that the three catalogs are subsamples representative of the same set of stars.
+Up to 3422 RR Lyrae and 2310 stars remained in the distance and line-of-sight velocity training sets, respectively, after the first membership selection.
 As a last step before fitting the models to the training lists, we standardized all variables in $\mathbf{x}$ by subtracting their averages and dividing them by their standard deviation.

-\subsection{Predicting velocities and distances}
+\subsection{Predicting Velocities and Distances}

 The two training sets were used to create models that predict distances and line-of-sight velocities on the {\tt gaia\_source} table.